tomwhartung/jmws_beez3_idMyGadget/README.md

 ## Dependencies
 To function properly, this code requires installation of code in other reqpos.

+### TODO:
+Look into using Joomla Composer to manage these dependencies.

 ### Required: jmws_idMyGadget_for_joomla
 For this template to work properly, the jmws_idMyGadget_for_joomla must be installed.

-Note that although jmws_idMyGadget_for_joomla comes with a very simple device detector (detect_mobile_browsers) installed "out of the box," it works best when you add one or more of the more sop histicated third-party device detection tools.
+Note that although jmws_idMyGadget_for_joomla comes with a very simple device detector (detect_mobile_browsers) installed "out of the box," it works best when you add one or more of the more sophisticated third-party device detection tools.

 Fret not, however!
 You can accomplish much of this by running one or more "git clone" commands.